 I can drive though.
 Thank God and Captain Ted for that.

 It actually worked out really well.
 Jim had to explain and I had to listen.
 If he had tried to “teach” me the man stuff another time I might have had too many questions, here I just soaked it in.
 Because I know he is the kind of guy who does things right, I listened and learned and we made it to the “surgery” campsite and got hooked up.
 And the way he explained things was really good too.
 He’d say, “Well, what I usually do is unwind the hose this way…” instead of “Do it like this!”
 Smart man.
 There are lots of hills and logging trucks in that part of Oregon but we made it.
 Whew!
 Big accomplishment!

 We rented another car and scoured for a place to stay.
 Made our way to the ONLY other RV park in Astoria and scored a 50 AMP spot in the man camp for fishermen for two months!
 We had to move to dump but I could drive.
 When we arrived in the bus, I realized it was a good thing we had secured the spot when we were in the rental car.
 When we arrived in the bus, she said, “Is THAT your RV?”
 I said yes, we had already paid for the two months and it all turned out fine.
-I actually have a draft post I have never published called The Iron Fist RV Park.
-It will be a followup.
+I finished a draft post I had never published called The Iron Fist RV Park.

 The point is, if you are a couple touring together in an RV, both of you should know how to drive and perform the basic functions of the boy/girl side of things.
 That would include girls learning the boy side of dumping, electrical hookup, taking on water, changing propane tanks, tire monitoring, awnings and battery monitoring.
 I never had to change the propane during our hiatus; we have two forty pound tanks and they lasted well.